Course EAS 6312: Geodynamics

 Exams: There will be two equally weighted exams that will be administered during normal class hours.
 Each exam will focus on material covered since the previous exam, however knowledge of previously covered material will be expected to fully complete any exam.
 Missed exams will receive a score of zero unless approved and rescheduled beforehand.

-Project: For your class project, you will review and present on a topic of your choosing in geodynamics using relevant research and review articles from peer-reviewed scientific literature (not National Geographic or Scientific American, but journals like Science, Nature, Journal of Geophysical Research, Earth and Planetary Science Letters, etc...).
+Project: For your class project, you will review and present on a topic of your choosing in Geodynamics using relevant research and review articles from peer-reviewed scientific literature (not National Geographic or Scientific American, but journals like Science, Nature, Journal of Geophysical Research, Earth and Planetary Science Letters, etc...).
 In order to receive full credit for the project you must read and synthesize no less than three papers on the subject.
 You will, however have the opportunity to receive 10% extra credit on the project if you 1) outline a new approach to addressing an unresolved problem; 2) uniquely solve a problem; 3) perform unique numerical calculations to determine parameter sensitivities and/or feasibility of measurement; or 4) perform a physical analog or unique computational experiment to test hypothesis.

 ACADEMIC HONESTY: